ucb-ee290c/fa18-gps/doc/FFTSearch-Zhaokai.md

 ![sfft](pictures/sfft-effect.png)

 # Chisel Generator
-The fft generator is from [fft-genearator](https://github.com/ucb-art/fft)
+The fft generator use existing code from [fft-genearator](https://github.com/ucb-art/fft) with some modifications in order to support IFFT and hook up to rocket chip.

 ## Modifications
 ### IFFT
 - Add inverse FFT configuration option.